akonoupakis/jsnbt/README.md

 	Getting its name from our well-known json objects, working with NodeJs and MongoDB,
 	jsnbt could grow to be a fast driven CMS for any purpose.

+	upon install, reroute to /admin to create your first time user. create the available languages and content nodes (system urls)

 ## quick start